nyukhalov/CarND-Kidnapped-Vehicle-Project/README.md

 This repository contains the complete code of the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

 ## Project Introduction
-Your robot has been kidnapped and transported to a new location!
+A robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 In this project I have implemented a 2 dimensional particle filter in C++.
 My particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.